bostontrader/bookwerx-core/README.md

 # Introduction

-The purpose of **bookwerx-core** is to provide an http API that supports multi-currency, multi-tenant, bookkeeping, using the double-entry bookkeeping model, slightly adapted to squeeze in multiple currencies.
+The purpose of **bookwerx-core** is to provide an HTTP API that supports multi-currency, multi-tenant, bookkeeping, using the double-entry bookkeeping model, slightly adapted to squeeze in multiple currencies.
 It uses [node](https://nodejs.org), [restify](http://restify.com/), and [mongodb](https://www.mongodb.com/).

 Any application that deals with "money" (fiat, precious metals, cryptocoins) will